 As a composer of music for the voice, Elio’s work has been performed by singers and choirs across the United States.
 At the age of 17, Elio became the youngest winner of the Chanticleer Student Composer Competition.
 Their winning composition, Shalom!, received its world premiere by Chanticleer and over 200 choristers from schools around the country at Davies Symphony Hall in San Francisco, CA. It is published as part of the Chanticleer Choral Series (Hinshaw Music).

 Elio holds bachelor’s and master’s degrees in voice and opera performance from the Bienen School of Music at Northwestern University, and a master’s degree in opera directing from the Butler Opera Center.
 As an undergraduate, they simultaneously completed a Bachelor of Music in Voice and Opera Performance, a Bachelor of Science in Communication Studies, and the Integrated Marketing Communications Certificate.
 They graduated magna cum laude with departmental honors in both fields.
-An enthusiastic collaborator, Elio has assisted directors including James Darrah, Mo Zhou, and Joachim Schamberger.
-They have held prestigious directing fellowships at Wolf Trap Opera and the Music Academy of the West, and trained as a singer at the Chautauqua Institution.
+An enthusiastic collaborator, Elio has assisted leading directors, including Tomer Zvulun, Omer Ben Seadia, James Darrah, and Mo Zhou.
+They have held prestigious directing fellowships at the Merola Opera Program, Wolf Trap Opera and the Music Academy of the West, and trained as a singer at the Chautauqua Institution.

 Elio is queer & nonbinary.
 Her work proudly celebrates plurality, truth, and innovation in the creative process.
-He was born & raised in San Francisco, CA. In their free time, they enjoy taking walks on the Atlanta BeltLine, cooking elaborate meals, and maintaining a healthy media diet of podcasts and television shows.
+He was born & raised in San Francisco, CA. In their free time, they enjoy walking, cooking elaborate meals, and maintaining a healthy media diet of podcasts and television shows.